andersfylling/disgord/docs/examples/listen-for-messages.md

 // handlers/listener are run in sequence if you register more than one
 // so you should not need to worry about locking your objects unless you do any
-// parallel computing with said objects session.AddListener(disgord.EventMessageCreate, func(session disgord.Session, data *disgord.MessageCreate) {
+// parallel computing with said objects session.On(disgord.EventMessageCreate, func(session disgord.Session, data *disgord.MessageCreate) {
     fmt.Println(data.Message.Content)
 })